 Remote employee tax rules

-When your California employee moves to Texas, they typically pay taxes where they work (Texas—no income tax).
-But "convenience of employer" rules complicate things.
-New York taxes remote employees if the job is based there, even if they never visit.
-Homebase's GPS time tracking documents where work happens, protecting you when states audit.
+When your California employee moves to Texas, they typically pay taxes where they work, which in Texas means no state income tax.
+But New York's "convenience of employer" rule complicates things.
+Per the New York State Department of Taxation and Finance, if the job is based in New York, the employee may owe New York taxes even working from another state.
+Homebase's GPS time tracking documents where work actually happens, which protects you when states audit.

 Tax credits between states